sqmgr/sqmgr/README.md

 ## Authorization

 There are two types of users in SqMGR: registered users, and guest users.
-Only registered users may create squares pool.
+Only registered users may create a squares pool.
 Guest users are able to join a squares pool and claim squares without having to go through a registration process.

 All requests to the backend API which require user authorization is done with [JWT](https://jwt.io) [bearer tokens](https://tools.ietf.org/html/rfc6750).